zenorachi/dynamic-user-segmentation/README.md

 or other unfavorable scenarios that could disrupt the service.
 Therefore, if the application were not in a "test" mode, it would definitely be advisable to use the first approach.
 But in this case, to expedite the project, I decided to go with the second option.

+* **How to implement automatic user addition?**
+> **Decision:** couldn't come up with anything better than to write a TRIGGER function that responds to new records being added to the `segments` table.
+If new segments are added, the function checks the percentage of automatic addition (optionally specified in the segment creation request).
+If the percentage is greater than zero, the function randomly selects users from the entire user pool (based on the specified percentage) and then adds the created segment to the selected users.
+It also records information about the performed operation in the `operations` table.
+This solution has its advantages, such as simplicity and implementation speed.
+However, there are downsides.
+The issue is that this approach only makes sense if we already have an existing user base.
+If we don't, the entire purpose of the function disappears.
+It seemed somewhat logical to me to create new segments and test them on an existing user base, which is why I decided to stick with this solution.

 * **What service to use to generate a link to a CSV file?**
 > **Decision:** as soon as I read the task, I immediately understood that I would likely use an S3 storage, since I already had experience with S3 in the project [**ImageBox**](https://github.com/zenorachi/image-box).
 However, I can't deny that I was quite intrigued by the idea from the 2022 internship candidate of using Google Drive as a service.
 So, I decided to try something new for myself and implemented the generation of a link to the CSV file using the Google Drive API integration.

 * **Should an error be returned if a user (segment) has no active segments (users)?**
 > **Decision:** it seemed to me that this would be superfluous and not entirely appropriate, because the request is processed correctly, there is simply no active connection between users and segments.